Splitting hairs with transcendental entire functions: Introduction

-can be connected to infinity by an escaping curve, subsequently called \textit{dynamic ray} by analogy with the polynomial case, \cite{Baranski_Trees, RRRS}.
-In particular, these functions are \textit{criniferous}.
-More precisely, we adopt \cite[Definition 2.2]{RRRS} and \cite[Definition~1.2]{lasse_dreadlocks}: \begin{defn}[Dynamic rays, criniferous maps] Let $f$ be a transcendental entire function.
-A \emph{ray tail} of $f$ is an injective curve $\gamma :[t_0,\infty)\rightarrow I(f)$, with $t_0>0$, such that \begin{itemize} \item for each $n\geq 1$, $t \mapsto f^{n}(\gamma(t))$ is injective with $\lim_{t \rightarrow \infty} f^{n}(\gamma(t))=\infty$; \item $f^{n}(\gamma(t))\rightarrow \infty$ uniformly in $t$ as $n\rightarrow \infty$. \end{itemize} A \emph{dynamic ray} of $f$ is a maximal injective curve $\gamma :(0,\infty)\rightarrow I(f)$ such that the restriction $\gamma_{|[t,\infty)}$ is a ray tail for all $t > 0$.
-We say that $\gamma$ \emph{lands} at $z$ if $\lim_{t \rightarrow 0^+} \gamma(t)=z$, and we call $z$ the \emph{endpoint} of $\gamma$.
-Moreover, we say that $f$ is \emph{criniferous} if for every $z\in I(f)$, there is $N\defeq N(z)\in \N$ so that $f^n(z)$ is in a ray tail for all $n\geq N$. \end{defn} We note that, as occurs for the maps in the exponential family whose asymptotic value escapes, \cite{lasse_nonlanding}, the accumulation set of a dynamic ray might be topologically rather complicated, and, in particular, need not be a point.
-In fact and until now, a complete topological description of the Julia set as a collection of dynamic rays that land has been achieved for certain transcendental functions whose postsingular set is bounded, e.g. \cite{dierkParadox,lasseBrushing, lasseRidigity, helenaSemi, mashael}.
-One of the challenges that a transcendental entire map $f$ presents is that, unlike for polynomials, $J(f)$ contains a large set of points whose orbits are neither bounded nor escaping \cite{dave_osb_bungee}.
-Moreover, for polynomials with escaping singular values, dynamic rays can be extended when they hit critical points using Green's function in a natural way, \cite{Goldberg_Milnor,kiwi_rationalrays}.
-However, with the essential singularity at infinity, we encounter very different dynamics for a transcendental map $f$, and, a priori, it is not obvious what to expect concerning dynamic rays when $P(f)$ is unbounded, not even when $P(f) \subset I(f)$.
-Our first result gives some answers to this question.
-Recall that an entire function $f$ has \textit{bounded criticality} on $J(f)$ if it does not contain asymptotic values and there is a uniform upper bound on the local degree of critical points. \begin{thm}[Landing of rays for functions with escaping singular orbits] Let $f\in \B$ be a finite composition of functions of finite order.
-Suppose that $S(f)$ is a finite collection of critical values that escape to infinity, $f$ has bounded criticality on $J(f)$, and there exists $\epsilon>0$ so that $\vert w-z\vert \geq \epsilon\max\{\vert z \vert, \vert w \vert\}$ for all distinct $z,w \in P(f)$.
-Then, every dynamic ray of $f$ lands, and every point in $J(f)$ is either on a dynamic ray or it is the landing point of one of such rays. \end{thm} The hypotheses in Theorem \ref{thm_1intro} will be discussed later, but first we note that for any $f$ satisfying them, $J(f)=\C$.
-Moreover, since $I(f)$ contains critical values, dynamic rays \textit{split} at critical points.
-This can be illustrated with $f(z)=\cosh(z)$.
-In this case, $S(f)=\CV(f)=\{-1, 1\}$, and $P(f)$ equals $S(f)$ together with the orbit of $f(-1)=f(1)$, which consists of a sequence of positive real points converging to infinity at an exponential rate.
-By \cite{dierkCosine}, $I(f)$ is a union of dynamic rays.
+By \cite[Theorem 6.4]{dierkCosine}, $f$ is criniferous.
 Note that $0$ is a critical point, and it is easy to check that $(-\infty, 0]$ and $[0, \infty)$ are both ray tails.
 The vertical segments $[0, -i\pi/2]$ and $[0, i\pi/2]$ are mapped univalently to $[0,1]\subset \R^+$, and thus, the union of each segment with either one of the ray tails $(-\infty, 0]$ and $[0, \infty)$, forms a different ray tail.
 We can think of this structure as four ray tails that partially overlap pairwise.
-Their endpoints $-i\pi/2$ and $i\pi/2$ are preimages of $0$, and so the structure described, has a preimage attached to each of them, see Figure \ref{fig:rays_cosh}.
+Their endpoints $-i\pi/2$ and $i\pi/2$ are preimages of $0$, and so the structure described has a preimage attached to each of them, see Figure \ref{fig:rays_cosh}.
 This leads again to two possible extensions of each ray tail.
 We show in \cite{mio_signed_addr} that for criniferous maps with escaping critical values, such extensions can be made in a systematic and dynamically meaningful way that leads to a foliation of their escaping sets into piecewise-overlapping rays.
-The additional assumptions in Theorem~\ref{thm_1intro}, guarantee that such rays always land; see \cite{mio_cosine} for more details on the dynamics of~$\cosh$.
+The additional assumptions in Theorem~\ref{thm_1intro} guarantee that such rays always land; see \cite{mio_cosine} for more details on the dynamics of~$\cosh$.